Auphonic Multitrack Processor

 Leveling, dynamic range compression, gating, noise and hum reduction, crosstalk removal, ducking and filtering can be applied automatically according to the analysis of each track.

 Loudness normalization and true peak limiting is used on the final mixdown.

-Auphonic Multitrack is most suitable for programs, where dialogs/speech is the most prominent content: podcasts, radio, broadcast, lecture and conference recordings, film and videos, screencasts etc.
+Auphonic Multitrack is most suitable for programs where dialog/speech is the most prominent sound: podcasts, radio, broadcast, lecture and conference recordings, film and videos, screencasts etc.

 It is not built for music-only productions.